kkent030315/evil-mhyprot-cli/README.md

 - Read/Write any memory from kernel
 - Read/Write any memory from usermode
 - All operations are executed as kernel level privileage by the vulnerable driver

+Also:

+- Administrator privileage only needed if the service is not yet running
+- Therefore we can execute commands above as the normal user (w/o administrator privileage)